-The product kernel has the striking feature that gelation occurs at a time $t_c = 1$.
+The product kernel is a phenomenologically rich system in which gelation occurs at a time $t_c = 1$ .
 Gelation means that a finite fraction of the total mass condenses into an infinite-mass cluster-just like the setting of Jello.
-Thus beyond the gelation time, the system divides into two phases: the gel phase that consists of the infinite cluster, and the remaining sol phase of finite clusters whose mass decreases with time.
+Thus beyond the gelation time, the system divides into two phases: the gel phase that consists of the iniinite cluster, and the remaining sol phase of finite clusters whose mass decreases with time.
 To appreciate why mass conservation fails, it is useful to reconsider the mass conservation statement given by Eq.
-(3.2).
+(3.0.2).
 If there is a cluster of infinite mass, then there is a contribution of the loss term in this equation because of the existence of this infinite cluster that is not balanced by the gain terms.
 Thus the mass of all finite clusters necessarily decreases with time whenever an infinite cluster exists.